maxdiluca/virtualrealitylab/content/authors/Tengjiao_Sun_PGT/_index.md

 # Username (this should match the folder name)
 authors:
-- Tengjiao_Sun
+- Tengjiao_Sun_PGT

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Project student
+role: MSc student

 # Organizations/Affiliations
 organizations: